taboca/notification-web-push-working-example/README.md

 ## Introduction

-This sample was based in the [Mozilla sample](https://serviceworke.rs/push-simple_demo.html) and also the Google doc [Web Push Notifications: Timely, Relevant, and Precise](https://developers.google.com/web/fundamentals/push-notifications).
+This sample was based in the [Mozilla sample](https://serviceworke.rs/push-simple_demo.html) and also the Google document [Web Push Notifications: Timely, Relevant, and Precise](https://developers.google.com/web/fundamentals/push-notifications).

 However, here I wanted to be more clear because the Mozilla and Google is confusing for starters.
 Check my [video walking with you](http://youtu.be/bu80mpG-Pn8) and try yourself!

 ## Get started

-This is for Chrome okay?
-So,
+This material was tested with Chrome browser.

 * Open chrome://serviceworker-internals
 * Open chrome://settings/content/notifications